 - a.
-NAFC now invites the submission of tenders for the provision of Aerial Firefighting Services as detailed in this Invitation to Tender document and according to the terms and conditions of the Specimen Contract provided. - b.
-The process is known as the Invitation to Tender for Aerial Firefighting Services 2013 Onwards (ITT AFS 2013+). - c.
+NAFC now invites the submission of tenders for the provision of Fixed Wing Aerial Firefighting Services as detailed in this Invitation to Tender document and according to the terms and conditions of the Specimen Contract provided. - b.
+The process is known as the Invitation to Tender for Aerial Firefighting Services 2014 Onwards (ITT AFS 2014+). - c.
 The first stage of the tender process is known as the Qualification Stage (Stage 1).
 Tenders submitted will be evaluated and shortlisted based on the criteria outlined in Section 3.1 of Part A. Please note that prices are NOT sought at Stage 1.
 It is planned that only tenderers whose tenders are shortlisted as part of Stage 1 will be invited to participate in the following selection stages.

 - d.
 Aerial Firefighting Services procured through this tender process are designed to complement Aircraft services that are contracted directly by, or owned by, some states and territories.
-Some states and territories will still invite tenders for Aerial Firefighting resources which will be contracted directly to individual state or territory agencies.
+Some states and territories may still invite tenders for Aerial Firefighting resources which will be contracted directly to individual state or territory agencies.
 Other Aircraft services may also be obtained by the states and territories on a "Call-When-Needed" basis. - e.
 Aerial Firefighting Services procured through this tender process, although contracted by NAFC, will be managed and supervised "on-the-ground" by the relevant Member. - f.
-NAFC acknowledges that these multi-layered procurement processes may at times appear confusing.
-If tenderers are in any doubt as to the nature of the requirements or the status of any procurement process, please study the information on the NAFC website www.nafc.org.au or contact NAFC in writing. - g.
-The list of Services for which tenders are invited is provided at Appendix 1 (the "Table of Services"). - h.
+If tenderers are in any doubt as to the nature of the requirements or the status of any procurement process, please study the information on the NAFC website www.nafc.org.au or contact NAFC by email to tenders@nafc.org.au. - g.
+The list of Services for which tenders are invited is provided at Appendix 1: Table of Services. - h.
 A Specimen Contract is provided as a basis on which to tender the Services specified.
 However, tenderers should note that any Contract that is executed with the successful tenderer may vary from the Specimen Contract depending on the specific Service requirements. - i.
-This Invitation to Tender is running in parallel with two other separate NAFC procurement invitations: - i.
-An invitation to submit a Proposal to supply Large Airtanker Services (RFP LAS 2013); and - ii.
-An invitation to submit a Proposal for the provision of data integration services for the Australian Fire Aircraft Monitoring System (AFAMS) (CFS AFAMS 2013). - j.
-It is expected that public advertisement of these two parallel processes will follow the advertisement of this Invitation to Tender for Aerial Firefighting Services by several weeks. - k.
-The issue of this Invitation to Tender does not bind NAFC or its Members to proceeding with the acquisition of any Aerial Firefighting Services.
+The issuing of this Invitation to Tender does not bind NAFC or its Members to proceeding with the acquisition of any Aerial Firefighting Services.